Vasu-sh/health_monitoring_analysis/README.md

 > Built as a portfolio project to demonstrate applied vibration analysis
 > and predictive-maintenance engineering, currently scoped to bearing-fault
 > physics on the IMS dataset.
+here is the streamlit direct link to the application https://healthmonitoringanalysis-ckhan8dk8yztf47wcxxt8r.streamlit.app/
 ## What it does

 - **Order + spectral analysis** — RMS, crest factor, kurtosis, and FFT-derived